-- 9.33 The Framework (paragraph 97) recognises the importance of renewal and de-centralised energy.
+9.33 The Framework (paragraph 97) recognises the importance of renewal and de-centralised energy.
 The main opportunities for large scale renewable energy within Sefton are likely to be in the Green Belt due to the geography of Sefton.
 The Framework (paragraph 91) states that "When located in the Green Belt, elements of many renewable energy projects will comprise inappropriate development.
 In such cases, developers will need to demonstrate very special circumstances if projects are to proceed.
 Such very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources".
-The Plan does not allocate any large scale renewable energy schemes in the Green Belt. - 9.34 Sefton's commitment to reducing carbon emissions in Sefton is set out in chapter 10.
-Sefton's urban areas may only offer opportunities for small scale renewable energy schemes.
-Any proposals will be assessed against the Framework and other policies within the Plan.
+The Plan does not allocate any large scale renewable energy schemes in the Green Belt.